Guide for plan members

 The plan is jointly managed by the Public Service Pension Board of Trustees.
-Trustees are nominated and appointed by the plan partners – British Columbia Government and Service Employees’ Union (BCGEU) and the provincial government – and other organizations representing plan members and employers.
+Trustees are nominated and appointed by the plan partners – British Columbia General Employees’ Union (BCGEU) and the provincial government – and other organizations representing plan members and employers.

 The Public Service Pension Plan Joint Trust Agreement sets out how the 14 trustees are appointed: